wplib/wplib/README.txt

 That is because it is for PHP developers, not end-users.
 If you are a PHP developer see the [Quick Start](http://wplib.org/quick-start) to learn more.

 == Changelog ==
+= 0.13.2 =
+- A series of bug fixes and error message improvements.
+- Fixed nasty bug in WPLib Commit Reviser.

 = 0.13.1 =
 Had to disable object caching in WPLib::_find_autoload_files() because of difficult to track down bugs.
 The next major release (probably 0.14.0) will correct this.